european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 ## Truth data

-We evaluate forecasts against [Johns Hopkins University data](https://github.com/CSSEGISandData/COVID-19), and we recommend using this dataset as the basis for forecasts.
+We evaluate forecasts of cases and deaths against [Johns Hopkins University data](https://github.com/CSSEGISandData/COVID-19), and we recommend using this dataset as the basis for forecasts.

--   Data are available to download from [JHU](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series), or from [our repository](https://github.com/epiforecasts/covid19-forecast-hub-europe/data-truth).
+-   Daily numbers of cases and deaths are available to download from [JHU](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series), or from [our repository](https://github.com/epiforecasts/covid19-forecast-hub-europe/data-truth).